 Shareholders who wish to appoint a person other than the management nominees identified in the form of proxy or voting instruction form (including a beneficial Shareholder who wishes to appoint themselves to attend the Meeting) must carefully follow the instructions in the Circular and on their form of proxy or voting instruction form.
 These instructions include the additional step of registering such proxyholder with our transfer agent, TSX Trust Company ("TSX Trust"), after submitting the form of proxy or voting instruction form.
 If you wish that a person other than the management nominees identified on the form of proxy or voting instruction form attend and participate at the Meeting as your proxy and vote your common shares, you MUST register such proxyholder after having submitted your form of proxy or voting instruction form identifying such proxyholder.
 Failure to register the proxyholder with TSX Trust will result in the proxyholder not receiving a control number to participate in Meeting and only being able to attend as a guest.
 Guests will be able to listen to the Meeting but will not be able to vote.

-DATED as of the 26th day of March, 2024.
+DATED as of the 18th day of June, 2025.

-BY ORDER OF THE BOARD OF DIRECTORS (signed) Dr. Matthew C. Coffey President and Chief Executive Officer
+BY ORDER OF THE BOARD OF DIRECTORS

+(Signed) Jared Kelly Chief Executive Officer

 MANAGEMENT INFORMATION CIRCULAR